gretkierewicz/dissertation/README.md

   Removed kwarg: parent_lookup.
 There is no need of providing it as it should be pointed with field's name.
   Added condition to check if parent's instance is present in provided queryset.
 - Syllabus - small update to serializers and views
+- Utils / moved ParentHiddenRelatedField from serializers.py to relations.py

 ### To be done: